amitlamba/docs-und/docs/fundamentals/users.md

 sidebar_label: Users
 ---

+## Overview
-Users means users of your website or mobile app, who uses your website, do some activity on your website like visit a page or a screen, take some action like clicks some button, buy a product or service etc.
+Users means users of your website or mobile app, who open your mobile app or visit your website, do some activity on your app like visit a page or a screen, take some action like clicks some button, buy a product or service etc.

 The benefit of adding more information to a UserNDot user profile is the ability to create a user segment for people that have a specific profile property you define, and then build a campaign to engage with that segment.
 The second benefit of adding more information to a UserNDot user profile is the ability to personalize your campaign messaging with information.

-#### Known and unknown users
+### Categorizing users

+1. Known Users
+2. Unknown Users
+3. Customers

 Your application could have known or unknown users.
-Known users could be those users who may be logged in or registered on your application or website while unknown users could be those who have just visited on your website and you do not know who they are.
+Known users could be those users who may be logged in or registered on your mobile app or website while unknown users could be those who have just installed your mobile app or visited on your website and you do not know who they are.
 Unknown users could be converted to known users later after they provide some information by logging in or registering.

 Once a user is traced or known, she could be an existing or a new user.